sshobotov/kommodus/README.md

 # kommodus
-Validation for Kotlin with a focus on readability and type-safety
+Validation for Kotlin with a focus on readability and type-safety.
+Just start typying `Validation.` and it will guide you!

 ```kotlin
 import com.github.kommodus.constraints.*